AI-Pree/TimeIt/README.md

 # TimeIt
 Performance profiler for applicaitons

+- Using kprobes for dynamic tracing
+- Statistics for kernel functions
+- Statistics for kernel events

 ## Goals
 - capturing the time of the applications functions and visualising it in graph
 - displaying it in web visualiation form and let user interact with it